waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Misleading Battle Text:** On-screen text for move effectiveness can be incorrect.
 The actual damage calculation follows my verified type chart.
 - **Ground-Type Immunity Extension:** Ground-types are immune to Electric-type *status* moves (like THUNDER WAVE).
 - **Elixer Mechanic (Correction):** Elixers only restore PP, not HP.
 - **Delayed Game State Updates:** After solving a puzzle (e.g., a boulder puzzle), the map's traversability might not update visually or in the game state data until the player character moves.
-This can cause pathfinders to fail temporarily.
+This can be fixed by leaving and re-entering the map.

 # III.
 Future Plans & Lessons Learned